-We’ve been on the incredible journey toward the birth of a nation.
-Its beginnings were in the words of the Declaration of Independence, words that projected a vision of a nation for its people.
-This vision however wasn’t reflected in the first two documents of governance, the Articles of Confederation and the Federal Constitution that followed.
+We’ve been on an incredible journey toward the birth of a nation.
+Its beginnings were rooted in the words of the Declaration of Independence, which projected a vision of a nation for its people.
+This vision, however, wasn’t reflected in the first two documents of governance, the Articles of Confederation and the Federal Constitution that followed.

-What Lossing and Adams were saying was that in their quests to form a new government the framers lost that grand vision laid out in the Declaration of Independence, and instead focused too much on the rules of order and the laws of governess.
+What Lossing and Adams were saying was that, in their quest to form a new government, the framers lost sight of the grand vision laid out in the Declaration of Independence and instead focused too much on the rules of order and the laws of government.

-Thankfully this was about to change, as the 1st.
-Congress of the United States began their work on crafting a Bill of Rights.
+Thankfully, this was about to change as the 1st Congress of the United States began crafting a Bill of Rights.

-With the Constitution finally ratified on June 21st 1788, the 1st Congress of the United States came together for the first time in New York City, then the capital of the country, at Federal Hall on March 4th 1789.
+With the Constitution finally ratified on June 21st, 1788, the 1st Congress of the United States met for the first time in New York City, then the country’s capital, at Federal Hall on March 4th, 1789.

-The Federalist had faired pretty well with representation in the new congress, having gained the majority of the seats in both the House of Representatives and the Senate.
-But now they needed to begin working with the Anti-Federalist to fulfill the promise made to gain ratification, and that was to amend the new Constitution to include a bill of rights.
+The Federalists had fared pretty well with representation in the new Congress, having gained the majority of the seats in both the House of Representatives and the Senate.
+However, they now needed to begin working with the Anti-Federalists to fulfill the promise of gaining ratification, which was to amend the new Constitution to include a Bill of Rights.

-As the 1st.
-Congress came together to begin the bill of rights debate the big question was, how do you go about amending the document?
-Articles V gave the Congress the ability to amend, make changes, to the Constitution, but not the form it should be done in.
+As the first Congress convened to begin debating the Bill of Rights, the big question was: How do you amend the document?
+Article V allowed Congress to amend the Constitution, but it should not have been done in the manner it was.

 Enter, again, James Madison

-As I presented in Part I, James Madison had been one of the most vocal at the constitutional convention in not seeing a need for a bill of rights in the Constitution, but as the debate went on during the convention, and after Washington and Jefferson had written to him, he began to see the concerns that the Anti-Federalist and States had.
+As I presented in Part I, James Madison was one of the most vocal participants at the Constitutional Convention in arguing against the need for a bill of rights in the Constitution.
+However, as the debate continued during the convention and after Washington and Jefferson had written to him, he began to see the concerns that the anti-Federalists and the States had.
 He was now willing to work on amending the Constitution with a bill of rights.

-Madison, now a congressman, feared that a contentious argument on what form the amendments should take, and what those amendments should be, could drive Congress into calling for a second constitutional convention, and in doing so bring the entire Constitution into question.
-Still a Federalist he was determined to preserve what he had worked so hard on, and the only way he saw to avoid a Constitution/bill of rights issue was to take the lead in writing those amendments himself.
+Madison, now a congressman, feared that a contentious argument over the form the amendments should take and what those amendments should be could drive Congress into calling for a second constitutional convention, and in doing so, bring the entire Constitution into question.
+Still a Federalist, he was determined to preserve what he had worked so hard on, and the only way he saw to avoid a Constitution/Bill of Rights issue was to take the lead in writing those amendments himself.

 The Virginia Declaration of Rights

-In writing his proposed amendments James Madison again turned to the sources he’d used with the Constitution: the Magna Carta (Great Charter) of 1215, the English Bill of Rights of 1689, as well as other existing state constitutions.
-But mostly he turned to his own state’s Virginia Declaration of Rights of 1776, that pre-dated the Declaration of Independence by almost a month.
+In writing his proposed amendments, James Madison again consulted the sources he’d used for the Constitution: the Magna Carta (Great Charter) of 1215, the English Bill of Rights of 1689, and other existing state constitutions.
+But he mostly consulted his own state’s Virginia Declaration of Rights of 1776, which pre-dated the Declaration of Independence by almost a month.

-The Virginia Declaration of Rights is one of the most pivotal documents in the early forming of our government and our national vision.
-Initially drafted by George Mason, who had also proposed adding a bill of rights to the Constitution at the constitutional convention, the Virginia Declaration of Rights was use as seed material not only by Madison, in the Constitution and Bill of Rights, but also Thomas Jefferson when writing the Declaration of Independence.
+The Virginia Declaration of Rights is one of the most pivotal documents in the early formation of our government and our national vision.
+Initially drafted by George Mason, who had also proposed adding a Bill of Rights to the Constitution at the Constitutional Convention, the Virginia Declaration of Rights served as seed material not only for Madison in the Constitution and Bill of Rights but also for Thomas Jefferson when writing the Declaration of Independence.

-The influences of the Virginia Declaration of Rights is found throughout the Declaration of Independence and the Constitution, but it’s most obvious usage is by Madison in the Bill of Rights.
-This is very obvious in the Virginia Declaration of Rights’ Articles 12 and 16, which would become part of the first amendment, and its Article 13 that’s in the second amendment, and also Article 9 in the eighth amendment.
-I’ll be reviewing this in my upcoming posts on the individual ten amendments.
+The influence of the Virginia Declaration of Rights is found throughout the Declaration of Independence and the Constitution.
+Still, Madison’s most obvious usage is in the Bill of Rights.
+This is evident in the Virginia Declaration of Rights, Articles 12 and 16, which would later become part of the First Amendment, Article 13 in the Second Amendment, and Article 9 in the Eighth Amendment.

 Madison’s first proposed amendments